ThanasakH/Data-pipeline-Focused/README.md

 **Destination**
 - `AWS S3 Bucket`: the S3 service will store the results in csv format via boto3 library.

+# How to run this project locally

-# Installation and Start Service
+## Installation and Start Service
 Please make sure a Docker has been installed on your machine before moving on next steps.

 1. Clone this repository.